circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 The cache for a specific `key` is immutable and cannot be changed once written.
 NOTE: _If the cache for the given `key` already exists it won't be modified, and job execution will proceed to the next step._

-When storing a new cache, `key` value may contains special templated values for your convenience:
+When storing a new cache, the `key` value may contain special templated values for your convenience:

 Template | Description
 ----|----------